Keenan Seafood casts its net further to help locked-down families through crisis

 However, never one to freeze up when faced with a challenge, Keenan Seafood have introduced a frozen food range delivery service in order to keep providing customers with a range of delicious seafood.
 Frozen fish boxes are now available to order, using a contactless free delivery service, in the Belfast area.

-Baked Salmon Fillet from @keenanseafood with a Spicy Thai Salad, perfect for a Summers Day
+Baked Salmon Fillet from @keenanseafood with a Spicy Thai Salad, perfect for a Summers Day— The Isolated Chef (@ChefIsolated) May 5, 2020

 Watch how I made it